chef-boneyard/chef-web-docs-2016/chef_master/source/ctl_kitchen.rst

 .. include:: ../../includes_ctl_kitchen/includes_ctl_kitchen.rst

 .. warning:: This topic details functionality that will be packaged with Chef in an upcoming release.
-This topic does NOT detail the basic functionality of test-kitchen.
 See http://kitchen.ci/docs/getting-started/ for the official description of test-kitchen, how to get it set up, and how to use it for integrated cookbook testing.

 .. kitchen console
 .. =====================================================